corda/samples/README.md

 # Upgrading Cordapps

-* `contract-upgrades`: A client for upgrading contracts
+* `explicit-cordapp-upgrades`: A client for upgrading contracts using the Contract Upgrade Flow
-* `cordapp-upgrades`: An app with a number of different versions, showing how to carry out various upgrade procedures
+* `implicit-cordapp-upgrades`: An app with a number of different versions, showing how to carry out various upgrade procedures

 # Interacting with your node